isyuricunha/website/content/en/pages/about.md

 - **freedom and privacy** in tech
 - being **realistic** about current skills, while pushing to improve

-In practical terms, this means I like:
+in practical terms, this means i like:

 - logs, metrics and alerts instead of guesswork
 - automation with clear behavior
-- backups that I have actually restored and tested
+- backups that i have actually restored and tested
 - observability instead of blind faith in services
-- self hosted or at least controllable tools when possible
+- self-hosted or at least controllable tools when possible

 ---

-## Random facts about me
+## random facts about me

-Just to make this page a bit more human:
+just to make this page a bit more human:

-- I can get happily lost configuring a new Linux environment for hours.
+- i can get happily lost configuring a new linux environment for hours
-- I enjoy tweaking kernels and performance options for my Ryzen laptop.
+- i enjoy tweaking kernels and performance options for my ryzen laptop
-- I like to read about databases even when I am not strictly required to.
+- i like to read about databases even when i am not strictly required to
-- I prefer quiet environments over noisy places.
+- i prefer quiet environments over noisy places
-- I think a good walk or run solves a lot of mental clutter.
+- i think a good walk or run solves a lot of mental clutter
-- I use AI models, both local and in the cloud, as tools to think, draft and explore ideas.
+- i use ai models, both local and in the cloud, as tools to think, draft and explore ideas

 ---

-## If you read all this
+## if you read all this

-If you made it this far, thank you.
+if you made it this far, thank you.

-If you want to say hello, comment on something, propose a project or just tell me that a post helped you, you can go to the [Contact](/contact) page and send a message.
+if you want to say hello, comment on something, propose a project or just tell me that a post helped you, you can go to the [contact](/contact) page and send a message.

-This site will probably keep changing over time, just like I am changing the things I do and the person I am becoming.
-That is part of the fun.
+this site will probably keep changing over time, just like i am changing the things i do and the person i am becoming. that is part of the fun.